LuizFerK/BeTheHero/README.md

 <h1>Get started (WebClient)</h1>

-- To start the project as well, you'll need to run the following code in every folder (backend, frontend and mobile):
+- To start the project, you'll need to run the following code in every folder (backend, frontend and mobile):

 		npm start